 Nancy enjoyed traveling to learn to play golf (not successful), collecting bells and Santas, was an avid WVU football and basketball fan, and she loved animals particularly their two beagles “Butch” and “BJ”!
 Nancy primarily loved children and teaching.
 Her dream was to have every student work to his or her potential.
 Nancy made a positive influence, great or small, on the lives of many of the students whom she had taught for 35 years!
 Nancy’s life was indeed a life well-lived!
 Nancy will be missed by all who knew her and loved her, and she will miss all of her many friends, young and old relatives, former students and of course Dexter the “love of her life” but the will be reunited - Together Forever!
 Friends and family would like to thank the staff of Colonial Courtyard and UPMC Altoona for their gracious and caring support during Nancy’s final days.

 Funeral services will be held on Saturday, December 14, 2019 at 11:00 a.m. at the Bedford Presbyterian Church with Rev. Jack Miller officiating.
 Burial will be private.
 Friends will be received on Saturday at 10:00 a.m. until the hour of the service at the church.
 Arrangements by the Timothy A. Berkebile Funeral Home, in Bedford.
 In lieu of flowers, Nancy requests donations to Bedford Presbyterian Church, PO.
 Box 7, Bedford, PA 15522 or Bedford County Humane Society, 182 Bohn Road, Bedford, PA 15522.
 Our online guest book is available at www.berkebilefuneralhome.com.

-To send flowers to Nancy Ann (Tennant) Fowler's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Nancy Ann (Tennant) Fowler, please visit our floral store.

 Bedford Presbyterian Church